danieldimitrov/really-simple-pg-backup/README.md

-# Simple script PostgreSQL backup
+# Really simple pg backup

+## Motivation

 Find a very simple backup solution for PostgreSQL still seems as big problem in these days.
-I wanted a solution that is:
+We wanted a solution that is:

 1. Very simple & easy to maintain.
 2. Could work very well on smaller projects and with small databases.
-3. Using a simple pg_dump and instead of leaving a dump file on a server, automatically move it to AWS S3.
+3. Using a simple pg_dump and instead of leaving a dump file on a server, automatically moves it to AWS S3.

+## Installation

 ### 1. Install AWS CLI